ajorme/softpaws.xyz/docs/echelon/staking/staking-overview.md

 ### Usage Incentives

-These are incentives that can be assigned for incentivizing the use of certain smart contracts deployed on the chain.
+These are incentives that can be assigned for incentivize the use of certain smart contracts deployed on the chain.

 ### Community Pool